forsys-sp/ForSysXR/README.md

 ## Running ForSys with zones
+Running ForSys with zones allows the user to run several XML files within a single command.
 To exemplify the option of running zones in ForSys, we will use another dataset included in the package.
 The new dataset is called `stands_data_FBN` and includes real stands from a study area with one objective that can be optimized, an area field that can be used as a constraint, a field representing the distance to the fuelbreak network to be used as a threshold, and a field with the order of execution of the fuelbreak network.
 It also contains fields with the stands' availability for treatments and stands to be excluded from the analysis.